Oulton Broad: Oulton Broad village

-Oulton Broad is served by two railway stations, Oulton Broad North on the Lowestoft–Norwich line, and Oulton Broad South on the Lowestoft–Ipswich line.
+Oulton Broad is served by two railway stations: Oulton Broad North on the Wherry Lines between Lowestoft and Norwich, and Oulton Broad South on the East Suffolk Line between Lowestoft and Ipswich.

 Nicholas Everitt Park

 Nicholas Everitt Park is on waterfront on the south side of Oulton Broad.
 Lowestoft Museum in the park was opened by Queen Elizabeth II.
 It houses one of the world's largest collections of Lowestoft porcelain.
 The Waveney and Oulton Broad Yacht Club is also located in Nicholas Everitt Park.

 Notable people

 After marrying in 1840 the writer, traveller, and walker George Borrow moved to his wife's estate in Oulton Broad.
 In between travels he wrote several books there.
 During the 1850s he moved away, but returned to Oulton Broad in 1874 where he stayed until his death in 1881.
-A hotel in the area was named after him, and now houses Hayden Chemists Head Office.
+A hotel in the area was named after him, and now houses the head office of Hayden Chemists.

 Lieutenant-General Sir Edwin Alderson, a keen yachtsman and canoeist, lived in his last years on a houseboat moored at Oulton Broad, called "Fox", up until the month before his death in 1927.
 He and his wife entertained, especially during the yachting season, and he encouraged the Royal Canoe Sailing Club to hold competitions on the Broad.